-- Firms should have effective organisational requirements to comply with the MiFID II rules in this area; - The firm's management body should have effective oversight and control over the relevant policies and procedures; - Firms should have a policy on the recording of telephone conversations and electronic communications, which should identify which conversations and communications are in scope; - The firm should comply on a "technologyneutral" basis, so that its procedures can be updated to reflect the use of new technologies; - Firms must give education and training to employees on this issue; - Firms should periodically monitor their records to ensure compliance; and - Firms should be able to demonstrate their policies, procedures and management oversight to the relevant NCA.
+- effective organisational requirements; - effective oversight by the management body; - a policy on the recording of telephone conversations and electronic communications; - compliance on a "technology-neutral" basis; - education and training for employees; - periodic monitoring of records; and the ability to demonstrate policies, procedures and management oversight to the relevant NCA.

-In relation to the records to be kept of face-to-face meetings from which a transaction will or may result, ESMA proposed that, as a minimum, the record should include the date and location of the meeting, the identity of the attendees, the initiator of the meeting, and other relevant information about the transaction(s).
+In relation to the records to be kept of face-toface meetings from which a transaction will or may result, ESMA proposed that, as a minimum, the record should include the date and location of the meeting, the identity of the attendees, the initiator of the meeting, and other relevant information about the transaction(s).

 ESMA also proposed that, in line with the other MiFID II requirements for recordkeeping, the records of telephone conversations and email communications should be kept in a durable medium allowing for replaying, but which prevents the record from being manipulated or altered.
 The records should be accessible and readily available to the relevant NCA on request.

-ESMA has also clarified that in its view, the period for the retention of the record commences from when the record is created.14
+ESMA has also clarified that in its view, the period for the retention of the record commences from when the record is created.15

 In its Technical Advice in December 2014, ESMA discussed the obligation under MiFID II for firms to notify clients that their calls will be recorded.
 A respondent to the ESMA consultation queried which language should be used by firms with a large international client base.
-ESMA consequently amended its technical advice to confirm that this notification should be given in the language as that used to provide investment services for clients.15
+ESMA consequently amended its technical advice to confirm that this notification should be given in the language as that used to provide investment services for clients.
+16